Skip to content ↓

 • Are responsible, competent, confident and creative users of information and communication technology.

-Discrete computing lessons are delivered in partnership with Junior Jam, enabling pupils to create programs, films, music and a range of other content, whilst encouraging them to express themselves and develop their own ideas using the latest apps.
+Discrete computing lessons are delivered in partnership with Cringe Technologies, enabling pupils to create programs, films, music and a range of other content, whilst encouraging them to express themselves and develop their own ideas using the latest apps.
 Pupils are also introduced to the wide range of opportunities technology can present in other aspects of the curriculum.

 The computing curriculum we have designed runs as follows: